guolindev/LitePal/README.md

 ## Change logs
 ### 1.3.2
  * Improve an outstanding speed up of querying and saving.
- * Support to store the database in external storage.
+ * Support to store database file in external storage.
  * Support to mapping fields which inherit from superclass.
  * Add **findFirst()** and **findLast()** in fluent query.
  * Add **isExist()** and **saveIfNotExist()** method in DataSupport.